 INVESTMENT PRODUCT DISCLOSURE: Policy

-Investment sales professionals, such as brokers, should disclose any commission or other incentives to sell a particular product before the time of sale.
-(See also Regulation and licensing of professionals giving investment advice policy in this chapter.)
+Investment sales professionals, such as brokers, should disclose any commission or other incentives to sell a particular product before the time of sale (see also Credit and Debt-Related Services).

 Prospectuses should disclose in plain, easy-to-understand language key information in a standardized fashion.
 This includes the fund’s yield, before-tax and after-tax performance returns, and administrative costs and risks of investing.